Take Climate Action in Your Community

 - Protected against flooding, superstorms, and sea level rise by re-establishing federal standards that will reduce flood risk, mobilizing new FEMA funding to help communities prepare, and launching interagency efforts on coastal restoration and nature-based solutions.

-- Confronted growing wildfire threats by launching a new Wildland Fire Mitigation and Management Commission, releasing action plans from the Forest Service, Department of the Interior, and other agencies, and investing $8 billion from the Bipartisan Infrastructure Law to reduce wildfire risk.
+- Confronted growing wildfire threats by strengthening response capacity with more federal firefighters, launching a new Wildland Fire Mitigation and Management Commission, announcing awards to make communities more resilient to wildfires, and releasing action plans from the Forest Service, Department of the Interior, and other agencies.

 Leveraging Domestic Ambition to Rally Global Peers